futpix/caravans-in-australia/content/review/72-Avan-Aspire-604.md

   ogtitle: "Should I buy Aspire 604 by Avan?"
   ogdescription: "The Avan Aspire 604 is classed as Unknown Type, and sleeps 5-6 people.
 It is Made Overseas and comes in at 20 ft.
 It generally has No Bathroom or Toilet."
 categories: ["Avan"]
-tags: ["Sleeps 5-6", "20 ft", "Unknown Type", "No Bathroom or Toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 5-6", "20 ft", "Unknown Type", "No Bathroom or Toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: "7.7"
 bodyLength: "6.04"
 totalHeight: "2.7"